 If you’ve never done this before, treat it as an experiment that lasts for 21 days.

-The purpose isn’t just to get up at 4:30AM, it’s to find a lifestyle that fits you – and let's you focus on what matters.
+The purpose isn’t just to get up damn early, it’s to find a lifestyle that fits you – and let's you focus on what matters.